Shoklan/q-pride/posts/Mds/2022-12-16-review-of-challenges-2022.md

 # Secret Project
 The Secret Project was a Video Game.
 I really tried to get this working but it just did not really get off the ground.
 There were a lot of lessons learned - namely make sure that people are able to do the work before adding them to the project.
 Or, at least provable that they will do work and learn.
-I now realize exactly why companies give out tests to see people can even do work.
+I now realize exactly why companies give out tests to see if people can even do work.

 Frankly, I refuse to give up on this one.
 As soon as I have soemthing a bit more stable, I'm going to start working on the smallest possible subset of systems necessary to do this alone.
 That means:
 1. Simple character models.